top of page

 COMMEMMORATIVE PIPES:

-The second pipe is from the Great Exhibition of 1851; it depicts a steam locomotive and a ship, with the words 'ART' and 'COMMERCE'.
-The stem tell us it was made by Thomas Coomer of North End Rd, Finchley.
+The third pipe is from the Great Exhibition of 1851; it depicts a steam locomotive and a ship, with the words 'ART' and 'COMMERCE'.
+The stem tell us it was made by Thomas Coomer of North End Rd, Fulham.
 The seam is decorated with oak leaves and acorns, and under the ship are roses, thistles and other nationally symbolic plants.

 Clay pipe bowl with Tower Bridge and P.O.W. feathe